svincen2/saml20-clj/README.md

       :issuer           "http://sp.example.com/demo1/metadata.php"
       ;; state manager (discussed above) is optional, but if passed `request` will record the newly created request.
       :state-manager    state-manager
-      ;; :private-key is optional.
-If passed, sign the request with this key :private-key      sp-private-key})
+      ;; :credential is optional.
+If passed, sign the request with this key and attach public key data, if present :credential       sp-private-key})
     ;; create a Ring redirect response to the IDP URL; pass the request as base-64 encoded `SAMLRequest` query parameter (saml/idp-redirect-response "http://idp.example.com/SSOService.php"
                                 ;; This is RelayState.
 In the old version of the lib it was encrypted.
 In some cases,